Skip to main content

 HRT and weight: what the evidence supports

 Hormone therapy is not a weight-loss treatment.
 Current menopause-society guidance is clear on this point: HRT can improve the abdominal fat-distribution shift that follows menopause and can preserve lean mass when paired with resistance training, but it does not reliably produce meaningful weight loss in patients who would not have lost weight otherwise.
-A clinician or marketing page that promises “HRT fixes weight gain” is overstating the evidence — and that specific claim has been flagged by industry self-regulatory bodies as inappropriate in menopause-care marketing.
+A clinician or marketing page that promises “HRT fixes weight gain” is overstating the evidence.
+HRT may improve some menopause symptoms and may affect body composition in some patients, but it should not be presented as a primary weight-loss treatment.

 GLP-1 medications in midlife women